-Expected credit losses are estimated over the contractual term and adjusted for expected prepayments of the development related debt investment in accordance with its current estimate of the collectability risk over the contractual life of such asset, and for related off-balance sheet exposures based on projected disbursements for unfunded commitments considering historical experience in accordance with contractual amortization schedules.
+Expected credit losses are estimated for development related debt investments based on the expected credit risk over the term of such investments, as adjusted for expected prepayments, and for related off-balance sheet exposures based on projected disbursements for unfunded commitments, considering historical experience and contractual amortization schedules.
 Prepayment assumptions are based on historical data from IDB's private sector portfolio given the common portfolio characteristics that include borrower's country, risk rating and industry sector.
 The contractual term excludes expected extensions, renewals, and modifications unless either of the following applies: (i) management has a reasonable expectation at the reporting date that a troubled debt restructuring (TDR) will be executed with an individual borrower or (ii) the extension or renewal options are included in the original or modified contract at the reporting date and are not controlled by IDB Invest (not unconditionally cancellable by IDB Invest).